stubbornmarlin3/acsh/README.md

     - Something like `user@host cwd >>>`
 - Read & parse input
     - Tokenize to commands and arguments
+    - Should be allowed to accept multiple lines seperated by \
+    - Arguments surrounded by "" should not be seperated by spaces
 - Execute external programs
     - Use `fork(); exec(); wait();` to execute programs
 - Implement basic built-ins